 One of the most crucial parts of your mobile app monetization is having great customer retention.
 You don’t want users to bounce away from your app because that’ll lead to no in-app purchases, little to no app revenue, or any paying users!

-But freemium models ensure that users pay for a premium app after they’ve spent time using and enjoying it.
+Freemium models ensure that users pay for a premium app after they’ve spent time using and enjoying it.
 That’s how you’ll convert a free version into a paid app.
+However, note that hard paywall apps actually show higher monthly retention (12.8% median) than freemium apps (9.3% median) – users who commit upfront tend to be more engaged.

 Higher lifetime value of customers